 This is part of my HL7 article series.
-If you are just getting started with the HL7 2.x standard, please have a quick look at my earlier article titled “A Very Short Introduction to the HL7 2.x Standard” for a quick introduction.
+If you are just getting started with the HL7 2.x standard, please have a quick look at my earlier article titled “A Very Short Introduction to the HL7 2.x Standard”.
 One of my earlier tutorials in this series titled "HL7 Programming using Java" gave you a foundational understanding of how to build a simple HL7 message processing client and server using the Java programming language alone.
 We then looked at a Java library called "HAPI" for building larger HL7 applications and explored how to create, transmit and receive messages in my three articles namely "HL7 Programming using HAPI - Creating HL7 Messages", "HL7 Programming using HAPI - Sending HL7 Messages" and "HL7 Programming using HAPI - Receiving HL7 Messages".
 In this tutorial, we will explore the many ways in which you can extract HL7 message structures such as segment, fields, components, sub-components, etc using the HAPI framework.

 Tools for Tutorial

 - Eclipse or any other Java IDE (or even a text editor)